 The Chair and Vice Chair shall normally serve one term of office.
 If no other candidates are available, the Chair or Vice Chair may be appointed for a further term.

-Successive Chair and Vice Chair should not be from the same Partner Type 1, the same region or from the same group of companies, unless no other candidate is available.SC Chair Responsibilities
+SC Chair Responsibilities

 The SC Chair is responsible for the overall management of the co-ordination work within oneM2M.

-The Chair has the overall responsibility to ensure that the Partnership Project Agreement, Partnership Project Description and Partnership Project Working Procedures are followed.
+The Chair has the overall responsibility to ensure that the Agreement and Working Procedures are followed.

 The Chair may nominate officials to assist in the work.